Cerro Rico

 Cerro Rico (Spanish for "Rich Mountain"), Cerro Potosí ("Potosí Mountain") or Sumaq Urqu (Quechua sumaq "beautiful, good, pleasant", urqu "mountain", "beautiful (good or pleasant) mountain"), is a mountain in the Andes near the Bolivian city of Potosí.
 Cerro Rico, which is popularly conceived of as being "made of" silver ore, is famous for providing vast quantities of silver for the Spanish Empire, most of which was shipped to metropolitan Spain.
 It is estimated that eighty-five percent of the silver produced in the central Andes during this time came from Cerro Rico.

 As a result of mining operations in the mountain, the city of Potosí became one of the largest cities in the New World.
-It is said that, revolutionary hero Simon Bolivar once waved a flag from the top of this monumental mountain in a historic moment that symbolized the founding of a new nation.
+It is said that revolutionary hero Simon Bolívar once waved a flag from the top of this monumental mountain in a historic moment that symbolized the founding of a new nation.
 Just a year later, congress decided to change the colors to yellow-red-green and include a coat of arms featuring the iconic condor, alpaca and Cerro Rico mine.

+The hill is mostly barren but some few plants have colonized it and some vizcachas live in it.

 History

 The Cerro Rico de Potosí was the richest source of silver in the history of mankind.
 The extraction of mineral ores in Cerro Rico de Potosí began in 1545 by the Spanish Empire.
 Between the 16th and 18th century, 80% of the world's silver supply came out of this mine.
+After dramatic modifications in first century of Spanish mining in the hill including a mountaintop removal Cerro Rico acquired its current shape in the 17th century.

 After centuries of extractive mining methods that severely damaged the local ecology the mountain continues to be mined for silver to this day.
 Due to poor worker conditions, such as a lack of protective equipment against the constant inhalation of dust, many of the miners contract silicosis.
 They have a life expectancy of around 40 years.
 The mountain is still a significant contributor to the city's economy, employing some 15,000 miners.

 As a result of centuries long mining, in 2011 a sinkhole in the top appeared and had to be filled with ultra-light cement.
 The summit also continues to sink a few centimetres every year.
 In 2014, UNESCO added Cerro Rico and Potosí to its list of endangered sites, owing to "uncontrolled mining operations" that risk "degrading the site".